-8.3.6.6 Image Update for Module 8030HEPTA (WebGUI: Device)
+8.3.6.5 Image Update & H8 Firmware Update

-Patches and Bug Fixes are provided for the individual boards by means of updates.
+Patches and error recovery are provided for the individual Boards by means of updates.

-The embedded image is loaded only via the web interface in the Time Server 8030HEPTA/GPS (log in as "master" user required).
+Both the embedded image and the H8 firmware can only be downloaded to the Board via the web interface (login as "Master" user required).
 See also Chapter 4.4 Firmware Update.

-The following points should be considered regarding updates:
+The following points should be noted regarding updates:

-- Only experienced users or trained technical personnel should carry out a board update after checking all necessary preconditions. - Important: Faulty updates or update attempts may, under certain circumstances, require the module to be returned to the factory for repair at customer's expense. - Is the update on hand suitable for the module?
-If there are any doubts please consult the support of the hopf company. - In order to guarantee a correct update, the "New version of saved site" function must be set to "On each access to the site" on the Internet browser used. - During the update procedure, the device must not be switched off nor settings be saved to the flash memory! - Updates are always carried out as Software SETs.
-That means that all programmes included in the SET must be downloaded to the system. - For the update pay attention to point described in Chapter 4.4 Firmware Update upgrade_8030gen_v0120.img for the embedded image (update takes approx. 2-3 minutes)
+- Only experienced users or trained technical personnel should carry out an update after checking all necessary preconditions. - Important: Faulty updates or update attempts may under certain circumstances require the Board to be returned to the factory for rectification at the owner's expense. - Check that the update on hand is suitable for your Board.
+If in doubt please consult the support of the hopf company. - In order to guarantee a correct update, the "New version of saved site" function must be set to "On each access to the site" in the Internet browser used. - During the update procedure, the device must not be switched off and settings must not be saved to the flash memory! - Updates are always executed as software set.
+I.e. H8 firmware update + image update.
+Unless specifically defined otherwise in the SET, it is absolutely essential to complete the H8 firmware update first, followed by the image update. - For the Update please pay attention to the points in Chapter 4.4 Firmware Update.